-- Patients with AML should have disease that has relapsed after, or is refractory to, first-line therapy, with or without subsequent additional therapy, or are currently considered unfit for, or unlikely to respond to, conventional therapy.
+- Patients with AML or MDS should have disease that has relapsed after, or is refractory to, first-line therapy, with or without subsequent additional therapy.

 - Human immunodeficiency virus (HIV)-infected patients on effective anti-retroviral therapy with undetectable viral load within 6 months are eligible for this trial.

 - For patients with evidence of chronic hepatitis B virus (HBV) infection, the HBV viral load must be undetectable on suppressive therapy, if indicated.

 - Patients with a history of hepatitis C virus (HCV) infection must have been treated and cured.
 For patients with HCV infection who are currently on treatment, they are eligible if they have an undetectable HCV viral load.